JeevantheDev/Covid-Beds/README.md

 - Landing page of the website contains two main things.

   1. Corona Virus tracker for both country wise an state wise.
-I have implemented this part using react-microfrontend architecture.
+I have implemented this part using `react-microfrontend architecture`.

   ![React Microfrontend Demo Screenshot](github-demo/microfrontend-demo.png)